Sunday 24 July 2022

 I find this section so inspiring and the Lord has used this particular passage of Scripture many times to encourage me when it comes to sharing my poems.
 Often in the past, I’ve heard that niggling voice of doubt in my head, discouraging me and making me feel unsure about whether to share a poem or not.

 It’s during these moments of uncertainty that the Holy Spirit has stepped in and led me to the parable of the talents.
 My purpose for writing my poems is to share Jesus with both believers and non-believers alike.
 This is why I feel that the Holy Spirit reminds me that if my poems are sitting in my laptop, unread and unheard by others, then they won’t reach anyone at all.
-These verses have really encouraged me over the years to use what God has given to me and not to “burying my talents.”
+These verses have really encouraged me over the years to use what God has given to me and not to “bury my talents.”

 It’s interesting to note that the talents referred to in this passage aren’t an ability, although the message can be applied to ability.
 A talent isn’t a coin either but rather it’s a weight of value, the value changing depending on whether it’s made of gold, silver or bronze.